How to Avoid Overspending on Holiday Gifts

 No Gift Is Worth Financial Hardship

 Many shoppers will find themselves using a credit card for holiday shopping.
 If this is the case, it’s critical to have a plan for paying it off.
 If a purchase will prompt financial anxiety, spend less.
-The monetary value of a gift is secondary to the act of buying a gift itself.
-An extensive study from the Journal of Experimental Social Psychology concluded that there is no real correlation between high gift prices and satisfaction from the recipient.

 In the Spirit of Saving, Open a Savings Account with Bank of Colorado